 All pre-applications submitted by the deadline stated in the new project solicitation will be reviewed by the Funding Oversight Subcommittee.
 The Funding Oversight Subcommittee can request additional information from the applicants where clarification would be helpful in the decision-making process.
-For each pre-application submitted, the Funding Oversight Subcommittee will make a recommendation as to whether or not it should receive funding through the FY18 CoC NOFA Competition.
+For each pre-application submitted, the Funding Oversight Subcommittee will make a recommendation as to whether or not it should receive funding through the FY19 CoC NOFA Competition.

 All recommendations made by the Funding Oversight Subcommittee will be sent to the Non-Conflicted Members of the Coordinating Council for review.
-Following this review, the Non-Conflicted Members of the Coordinating Council will vote on which pre-applications will be asked to submit a full application for a new project as part of the ODFC/CT-503 CoC's FY18 CoC Priority List.
+Following this review, the Non-Conflicted Members of the Coordinating Council will vote on which pre-applications will be asked to submit a full application for a new project as part of the ODFC/CT-503 CoC's FY19 CoC Priority List.

-All agencies submitting pre-applications will be notified in writing via email regarding the decision of the CoC.
-In addition, the CoC will publicly post a list of new project pre-applications selected for inclusion on the CT-503 CoC FY18 Priority List as well as those not selected.
+All agencies submitting pre-applications will be notified in writing via email regarding the decision of the CoC in regards to the selection of new projects for inclusion on the CT-503 FY19 Priority List.
+In addition, the CoC will publicly post a list of new project pre-applications selected for inclusion on the CT-503 CoC FY19 Priority List as well as those not selected.